PhluantMobile/dojo_js/README.md

 Optional specs:

 * callback - The callback function for the data.
+* yql - Default is false.
+Set to either true, or list as an object to specify the format.
+	* yql.format - Default is json if yql is utilized.
+Can be changed to xml or any other YQL supported format.
 * data - An object of any GET/POST key/value pairs needed to complete the request.
 * method - Can be either GET or POST.
 Default is GET.
 * js_object - Can be set to true or false.
 Should only be set if the expected return data is JSON.